cpraveen/cpraveen.github.io/comp/macosx.md

 ## Version control

-git is already available and I use <a href="https://www.sourcetreeapp.com">SourceTree</a> as a gui for git.
+git is already available and I use git-gui and <a href="https://www.sourcetreeapp.com">SourceTree</a> as a gui for git.

 ## Python